mcindoe/meal-prep/README.md

 Automate family meal selection.

 Meals are loaded from the meals.json file, and a random selection of meals is suggested for the days specified in recommend.py, according to various rules.
-The rules are defined in the rules.py file, the docstring here explains what is meant by a rule in this context.
-A rule might be for example not to recommend the same protein choice on consecutive days, or no two pasta dishes consecutively.
+The rules are defined in the rules.py file, the docstring there explains what is meant by a rule in this context.
+A rule might be for example to not recommend the same protein choice on consecutive days, or no two pasta dishes in a week.
 Rules also incorporate knowledge of history to inform meal selection.

+## Future Rules

+* Some categories for time required to prepare a meal
+	- Provides option to add rules based on number of time-intensive meals to allow in a week

 ## Future Work